PushpikaS/Deception-Threat-Intelligence-Platform/README.md

-# HoneyPot+ Threat Intelligence Platform
+# Deception-Based Threat Intelligence Platform

 A **security deception and threat intelligence platform**.
 It pretends to be a real company website (login pages, admin panels, APIs) to attract and study attackers, then turns every probe into structured intelligence you can view on a private analyst dashboard.